BEHIND THE PAINTINGS

 ABOUT THE ARTIST

-Now, painting is her way to reconnect with instinct, imagination, and emotion.
-Working in acrylic and pencil, she creates vibrant, layered pieces that blur the boundaries between abstraction and realism.
-Her work has been featured in galleries, businesses, exhibitions, and juried shows across the Pacific Northwest.
+Now based in Boise, Idaho, painting is her way of reconnecting with instinct, imagination, and emotion.
+She creates vibrant, layered works in acrylic and pencil that blur the line between abstraction and realism.
+Her art has been featured in galleries, juried exhibitions, and businesses across the Pacific Northwest, earning multiple awards.

 "Starting an art career in my 50s wasn’t the path I imagined, but it’s the one that feels right—shaped by years of life, lessons, and stories waiting to be told on canvas."